alanryn/tako-developer-test/index.md

 - In the theme customizer navigate to the member page.
 The `image upload` section will be available and it is possible to upload images to a grid.

 ### Instruction

 3. On any products or variants that are out of stock, show a “contact us” button that goes to the contact us page

 ### Answer

 - Edit the `snippets/product.liquid` file.
 I added the following code at line 287, before the social media icons:

 ```
 {% raw %}
- {% comment %}  Code to show Contact Us link when item is sold out {% endcomment %}
+   {% comment %} Start of code to show "Contact Us" link when item is sold out {% endcomment %}
      {% comment %}  Store all the variants as an object {% endcomment %}
     {% capture 'variants' %}
      {% for variant in product.variants %}